zgrossbart/jsprofarticle/README.md

 JavaScript Profiling Article
 ==================================================

-This project contains the samples for an article about JavaScript profiling.
+This project contains the samples for the article [JavaScript Profiling With The Chrome Developer Tools](http://coding.smashingmagazine.com/2012/06/12/javascript-profiling-chrome-developer-tools).

-The article shows five versions of an application that sorts color circles.
+The article shows six versions of an application that sorts color circles.

  * The [first color sorter](http://zgrossbart.github.com/jsprofarticle/index1.htm) works, but it's a little slow.
  * The [second color sorter](http://zgrossbart.github.com/jsprofarticle/index2.htm) isolates the color sorter so it's easier to profile.